SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Methodology

-But for the covariance $\boldsymbol{\Sigma}$, the noise dose not have the property of self-consistency and the Taylor expansion of $e^{2\Psi}$ is computationally intolerable and time-consuming.
+But for the covariance matrix $\boldsymbol{\Sigma}$, the noise does not have the property of self-consistency, and the Taylor expansion of $e^{2\Psi}$ is computationally intolerable and time-consuming.
 We have tried using the first-order Taylor series as an approximation.
-But the gap between this approximation and the real one is too large to learn the true data distribution, and experiments showed poor performance.
+However, the gap between this approximation and the real one is too large to learn the true data distribution, and experiments have shown poor performance.

 To solve this issue, we introduce the coil redundancy to the diffusion coefficient, enforcing the self-consistency property to the Gaussian noise during the diffusion process, i.e. $\mathbf{GS}\mathbf{S}^*(\mathbf{z})=\mathbf{z}$ which implies $\mathbf{\Psi}(\mathbf{S}\mathbf{S}^*\mathbf{z})=0$, where $\mathbf{z} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\mathbf{S}$ is the CSM.
 The corresponding forward SPIRiT-Diffusion process is: